haz-baker/haz-baker/README.md

 <h1> so what am i about? </h1>

-I am a computer science student and I want to share my prgress with you to help all those beginers and gain advice from the vetrens of programming, are you ready for our journey together?
+I am a computer science student and I want to share my progress with you to help all those beginers and gain advice from the vetrens of programming, are you ready for our journey together?

 <h1> the board </h1>